joedefen/my-snaps/README.md

 ![my-restore-p2.png](https://github.com/joedefen/jdef-fedora-tools/blob/main/images/my-restore-p2.png?raw=true)

-* unless you have a very wide screen, the commands will be truncated, but ensure you can see the snapshots names after `/.snapshots`
+* unless you have a very wide screen, the commands will be truncated, but ensure you can see the snapshots names after `/.snapshots`; basically, you are
+  * creating new writeable snapshots from your saved snapshots, first named {subvol}.old
+  * and then {subvol} is renamed {subvol}.new (new is the one you wish to back out)
+  * and then {subvol}.old is renamed {subvol} so that the restored subvolume becomes master.

 * highlight and press enter the snapshots to be restored
 * when done with snapshot restorals, reboot the system
 * **important cleanup**: after the reboot, run some tests and, if happy with the back-out, then run `my-snaps` and remove and `.new` or `.old` subvolumes.